American graphic designer Joe Sparano said, “Good design is obvious. Great design is transparent.”

 Before you begin decorating, pare down your space.

 It’s essential that you simplify your home before even thinking about adding minimalist decorations.
+Invest in all-in-one appliances, de-dupe cabinets and closets that have a handful of everything, and keep surfaces clean and clear.
 A home that avoids this beginning step can look more retro than minimalist when you add furnishings like Eiffel leg chairs and sleek credenzas.